 |In the night of Thursday to Friday||Midnight to 6 a.m.|

 |In the night of Friday to Saturday||3 to 6 a.m.|

 |In the night of Saturday to Sunday||3 to 6 a.m.|

-The director of the Service des travaux publics may delay the parking ban until after December 1 if conditions so warrant.
-The parking ban, which applies to anyone who does not have a permit, comes into effect 24 hours after the official order is issued by the director.
+The Service des travaux publics can postpone the start date if weather conditions so warrant.
+For anyone who does not have a permit, on-street parking is prohibited effective 24 hours after the official start date.

 |Boulevard des Hautes-Plaines**||North||Rue de la Sablière||Rue du Parcours||Midnight to 7 a.m.|

 |Avenue des Jonquilles**||West||Boulevard Saint-Raymond||70 rue des Jonquilles||Midnight to 7 a.m.|

 |Rue des Bécassines**||South||11 rue des Bécassines||51 rue des Bécassines||Midnight to 7 a.m.|